Small integral generators of totally complex number fields: Introduction

 \begin{corollary} Assume that $K$ is a number field such that

 Then there exists $\alpha$ in $O_K$ such that

 \end{corollary}

 To derive Corollary \ref{corearly1} from Theorem \ref{thmearly2} we select $\mu$ to be an element of the group $\Tor\bigl(K^{\times}\bigr)$ having order greater than or equal to $3$.
 It follows that $\mu$ is a complex (and not real) root of unity and therefore $H(\mu) = 1$.
-In this example $\mu$ has no real conjugates over $\Q$ and therefore the field $K$ containing $\mu$ is totally complex.
+In this example, $\mu$ has no real conjugates over $\Q$ and therefore the field $K$ containing $\mu$ is totally complex.

-Another implication of Theorem \ref{thmearly2} is an affirmative answer to Question \ref{con1} (with $A = 2$, say) whenever the field $K$ contains an algebraic integer of the form $n^{1/m}$ with integers $m \geq n \geq 3$.
+Another implication of Theorem \ref{thmearly2} is an affirmative answer to Question \ref{con1} (with $A = 2$, say) whenever the field $K$ contains a non-quadratic algebraic integer of the form $n^{1/m}$ with integers $m \geq n \geq 2$.
+In Theorem \ref{thmearly2} we may take $\mu = n^{1/m}$, for which we have $H(\mu) \leq 2$.

-The constructive method used in the proof of Theorem \ref{thmearly2} enables us to obtain a result in which we identify a class of number fields which might not have a small integral generator.
+The constructive method used in the proof of Theorem \ref{thmearly2} enables us to obtain a result in which we identify a class of number fields that might not have a small integral generator.

-\begin{theorem} Let $1 \le \hH$ and assume that $K$ is a number field such that
+\begin{theorem} Let $\hH \ge 1$ and assume that $K$ is a number field such that

 Let $F \subseteq K$ be the maximal, totally real subfield of $K$.
 Then $K$ is totally complex, $K/F$ is Galois, and every $\mu \in O_K$ with $H(\mu) \leq \hH$ is contained in $F$. \end{theorem}